 Oscar Rivers Schmalzbach Foundation

-The objects of the Australian Academy of Forensic Sciences (AAFS, hereafter the Academy) include the establishment and maintenance of an Education and Research Fund which in turn supports the broader objects of the Academy to:
+The objects of the Australian Academy of Forensic Sciences (AAFS, hereafter the Academy) include the establishment and maintenance of an Education and Research Fund, which in turn supports the broader objects of the Academy, which are to:

-The Academy takes a non-prescriptive approach to what are relevant activities except that applicants must clearly demonstrate how their proposal will achieve the objects of the Academy.
-Relevant activities may include contributing to support for travel and other costs associated with research (but not solely attendance at a conference or symposium), direct support for specific research, support for education or scholarship or any other activity deemed appropriate.
+The Academy takes a non-prescriptive approach to what are relevant activities, however applicants must clearly demonstrate how their proposal will achieve the objects of the Academy.
 Preference may be given to proposals that are not eligible for funding by the Australian Research Council (ARC) and the National Health and Medical Research Council (NH&MRC).
 Preference may also be given to early to mid-career applicants.

 The successful applicant must undertake the activity for which support is sought between 1 December 2018 to 31 December 2019.
 It is not necessary for any publication or equivalent output to be published by this date.
 It is, however, a condition of the award that the successful applicant submit a manuscript for publication in the Australian Journal of Forensic Sciences.
 (Note that submissions will be subject to the usual peer review process for the Journal.)